vineetsansare/iTunesApp/README.md

 Once you have clonned the app to your local system, you can fire-up the app by opening _iTunesApp.xcworkspace_ file.

+Please note that I've puashed the pods as well.
+So you don't need to run **pod install**

 ## Important Info
 > _To demonstrate that I also have knowledge on using Cocoapods, I'm using few 3rd party pods like